Virginia Education Department rescinds diversity, equity programs in response to Youngkin’s order

-The programs Balow has rescinded or is working to rescind were established under Youngkin’s Democratic predecessor Ralph Northam.
+The programs Balow has rescinded or is working to rescind were established under Youngkin’s Democratic predecessor, Ralph Northam.
 They include a framework called “EdEquityVA” that aimed to eliminate racial and socioeconomic disparities in academic and disciplinary outcomes for students.
 They also include a website devoted to “culturally responsive” teaching, and a memo that ex-state superintendent James Lane published in 2019 urging teachers to “facilitate meaningful dialogue on racism and bigotry.”
 Nixed as well is a web seminar series called “Teaching 9/11.”

 Balow wrote in the letter that her cancellations of the programs are only the first step in a wholesale overhaul of how the state education department operates.